tahasite/SubGenix/README.md

    - Choose a Whisper model (`tiny`, `small`, or `medium`).
    - Select the source language or use "Auto Detect".
    - Click **Generate Subtitles**.
-   - Monitor the progress bar for model download (if needed) and subtitle generation.
+   - Track progress via the web interface's progress bar and console logs (e.g., `INFO:__main__:Processing segment 1/50`).
-   - Once complete, download the `.srt` file or preview the subtitles.
+   - Download the `.srt` file or preview subtitles once complete.

 4. **Translate Subtitles**:
    - Switch to the **Translate** tab.
-   - Select the generated `.srt` file (automatically populated after generation).
+   - Select the generated `.srt` file (auto-populated after generation).
    - Choose the target language.
    - Click **Translate Subtitles**.
+   - Monitor translation progress in the web interface and console logs (e.g., `INFO:__main__:Translating to Spanish (50% complete)`).
    - Download or preview the translated `.srt` file.

 ## Progress Tracking

-- **Model Download**: If a Whisper model is not cached, SubGenix displays a progress bar showing download progress (e.g., "Downloading model... (tiny, 72.1MB of 75MB)").
+- **Model Download**: If a Whisper model is not cached, a progress bar in the web interface shows download status (e.g., "Downloading model... (tiny, 72.1MB of 75MB)").
+Console logs provide detailed progress (e.g., `INFO:__main__:Downloading tiny model (50%)`).
-- **Subtitle Generation**: Progress is calculated based on the timestamp of each subtitle segment relative to the total duration of the audio/video file (e.g., a segment ending at 41.36 seconds in a 23-minute video shows ~3% progress).
+- **Subtitle Generation**: Progress is shown as a percentage in the web interface, calculated based on subtitle segment timestamps relative to the file's total duration.
+Console logs detail each segment (e.g., `INFO:__main__:Processed segment at 41.36s (3% complete)`).

 ## Troubleshooting

 - **Python Not Found**:
    Ensure Python is installed and added to your PATH.
 Run `python --version` to verify.
 - **Module Not Found**:
-  Re-run `pip install -r requirements.txt` in the virtual environment.
+   Re-run the `pip install` commands listed above.
 - **Progress Bar Stalls**:
-  Check the terminal for error logs (e.g., `ERROR:__main__:...`).
-Common issues include:
+   Check console logs for errors (e.g., `ERROR:__main__:Invalid audio file`).
+Common issues:
-  - Invalid audio/video file: Ensure the file is a supported format.
+   - Invalid audio/video file: Ensure the file is in a supported format.
    - Internet issues: Verify your connection for model downloads or translations.
    - Model corruption: Delete the model file (e.g., `~/.cache/whisper/tiny.pt`) and try again.
 - **WebSocket Errors**:
    If the browser console shows `WebSocket disconnected`, ensure no firewall is blocking port 5000.
+Check console logs for details (e.g., `ERROR:__main__:WebSocket connection failed`).

 ## Contributing